WXLP

-WXLP (96.9 FM) is a commercial radio station, licensed to Moline, Illinois, and serving the Quad Cities area of Illinois and Iowa.
+WXLP (96.9 FM) is a commercial radio station licensed to Moline, Illinois, and serving the Quad Cities area of Illinois and Iowa.
 The station is owned by Townsquare Media and broadcasts a classic rock radio format.
-Its radio studios and offices are on North Brady Street in Davenport, Iowa (along with the co-owned KJOC, KBEA-FM, and KIIK-FM).
+Its radio studios and offices are on North Brady Street in Davenport, Iowa (along with the co-owned stations KJOC, KBEA-FM, and KIIK-FM).

 WXLP has an effective radiated power (ERP) of 50,000 watts.
 The transmitter is on U.S. Route 150 near North 1300th Avenue in Orion, Illinois.